[solved]Ryanair safety??

 Hi, The aircraft Ryanair use are made out of paper(but the paper is good quality and should be safe during wet seasons too.) using paper means less weight and lower fares.
 Remember the importance of No smoking during the flight as paper and flame do not marry well.

-Ryanair do not carry surplus fuel just incase of a crash landing- no fuel so no explosion Safety is paramount.
+Ryanair do not carry surplus fuel just incase of a crash landing- no fuel so no explosion Wink Safety is paramount.

 Wd40 is often provided with the uniform so rusting should not be a problem.